-Not only do all online sportsbooks have NBA betting options, but because it is the top league in the world, it has the most betting options as well.
-From typical spread and totals bets to futures and proposition bets, there are many betting markets for the best basketball league on the planet.
+All online sportsbooks have NBA betting options, but the variety can take new bettors by surprise.
+Because it is the top league in the world, the NBA boasts more betting options than most other sports.
+From typical spread and totals bets to futures and proposition bets, there are plenty of betting markets to choose from.

-On top of that, many sportsbooks offer special bonuses and promotions for the NBA, and this is especially the case for the playoffs and NBA Finals.
+On top of that, many sportsbooks offer special bonuses and promotions for the NBA.
+This is especially the case for the playoffs and NBA Finals.

-There are two baskets on opposing sides of the court with the rim 10 feet above the ground.
+There are two baskets, one at each end of the court.
+The rim of each basket is 10 feet above the ground.

-In the NBA, the three-point line in the corners is 22 feet and 9 inches from the basket, and everywhere else, the distance is 23 feet and 9 inches.
+In the NBA, the three-point line in the corners is 22 feet and 9 inches from the basket.
+Everywhere else, the distance is 23 feet and 9 inches.
 A free throw after a foul is worth one point.

 The five main elements for the game of basketball are:

-Players advance the ball by dribbling or passing to a teammate.
-When a player stops their dribble, they can then not dribble again or move their pivot foot, or it's a violation, and the other team gets the ball.
+Players advance the ball by dribbling (bouncing the ball whilst moving) or passing it to a teammate.
+But when a player stops their dribble, they can't resume dribbling or move their pivot foot.
+If they violate this rule, the other team gets the ball.

-The shots where a player can score are a jump shot, a layup, and a dunk.
-The defensive team tries to keep the offensive team from scoring the ball, and they can steal the ball, block the shot, or grab the ball after a shot, which is called a rebound.
+A player can score with a jump shot, a layup, or a dunk.
+The defensive team tries to keep the offensive team from scoring the ball.
+They can do this by stealing the ball, blocking the shot, or grabbing the ball after a shot, which is called a rebound.

-If a defensive player is called for a foul while the offensive player is taking a shot, the offensive player gets two free throws if that shot doesn't go in.
-If it does go in, the offensive player gets the points for the made shot, plus one free-throw attempt.
+If a defensive player is called for a foul while the offensive player is taking a shot, and that shot doesn't succeed, the offensive player gets two free throws.
+When the original shot does succeed, the offensive player gets the points for the made shot, plus one free-throw attempt.

 In the NBA, the league tries to protect its players.
 Because of this, there are different levels of fouls.